yangshun/cs3217-problem-sets-writeup/public/ps/PS5/PS5.md

  - ...
      * ...

 Please describe your testing strategy in `design.txt`.
 The testing strategy should also include the testing strategies for Problem Sets 3 and 4, since these are components of the final application.
-If you did your testing perfectly in the previous problem sets, you only need to replicate what you did earlier; if you didn’t do so well, this is where you show that you’ve learnt something and updated the tests.
+If you did your testing perfectly in the previous problem sets, you only need to replicate what you did earlier; if you didn’t do so well, this is where you show that you’ve learnt something and update the tests.

 Of course, you should test the game as you have described instead of just listing down what you think you ought to test!
 You might want to let your friends try out your game and thereby help you test it too.

-### The Bells & Whistles (60 points) ###
+### Problem 8: The Bells & Whistles (60 points) ###

 With a good design and good implementation for Problem Sets 3 and 4, extensions and integration should not take too much time.
 Spend your remaining time by finishing the game and adding extensions.
 The points in this part are subjective and take into consideration the general feeling of the entire game and will be awarded relative to the submissions by the rest of the class.
 The following is a list of possible improvements that you can consider implementing: